5 Best PrivEzi Alternatives For DPDPA Compliance India 2026

 Redacto is the best PrivEzi alternative if the buyer wants an India-first DPDPA compliance platform that connects consent, DSAR, PIA, ROPA, vendor risk, data discovery, and audit evidence.

-OneTrust wins when the program is global.
-Securiti wins when data intelligence is the blocking problem.
-Privy by IDfy wins when BFSI or lending consent governance is the center of gravity.
-Consentin wins when a consent-led rollout is the practical first step.
+OneTrust is the better fit when the program is global.
+Securiti is the better fit when data intelligence is the blocking problem.
+Privy by IDfy is the better fit when BFSI or lending consent governance is the center of gravity.
+PrivacyEngine is the better fit when the privacy office wants DPDP readiness tied to RoPA, rights requests, third-party assessments, risk, and breach evidence.